oar-team/batsky-go-installer/README.md

 Options :
 - --not : ignores all the directories or files after this keyword
-- To show the files it will replace beforehand, type in "showFiles" to get a dryRun that will just print the path to the files.
+- To show the files it will replace beforehand, type in "show-files" to get a dryRun that will just print the path to the files.

 Notes :